 - 1 ½ cups confectioners' sugar

-- 1 tsp lime zest, plus more for sprinkling
+- 1 teaspoon lime zest, plus more for sprinkling

 Instructions

-- In the bowl of a stand mixer or in a large bowl with a hand mixer, beat butter, sugar, and salt on medium-high speed until light and fluffy, 3-5 minutes.
+- In the bowl of a stand mixer with paddle attachment or in a large bowl with a hand mixer, beat butter, sugar, and salt on medium-high speed until light and fluffy, 3-5 minutes.
 Mix in lime zest, lime juice, and orange cointreau.

 - With mixer running on low speed, add flour to butter mixture and beat to just blend, taking care not to over-mix.